Basilica of Our Lady of the Forsaken

-The Royal Basilica of Our Lady of the Forsaken (Real Basílica de la Virgen de los Desamparados) is located in the city of Valencia, Spain.
+The Royal Basilica of Our Lady of the Forsaken (Real Basílica de la Virgen de los Desamparados; Valencian: Basílica de la Mare de Déu dels Desemparats) is located in the city of Valencia, Spain.
 It is the sanctuary of the Lady of the Forsaken, Patron Saint of Valencia and of the entire Old Kingdom of Valencia, current Valencian Community.
 It holds the dignity of a basilica thanks to the papal brief signed by SS.
 Pius XII on April 21, 1948.

 Situation and context

 The basilica is located at the highest point of the city and, with the Cathedral, it forms one of the most significant sites in the city's historic center.
-Specifically, it is located in the Plaza de la Virgen, in front of the allegorical fountain of the Turia River and its ditches.
+Specifically, it is located in the Plaza of the Virgin, in front of the allegorical fountain of the Turia River and its nine irrigation canals.

 Two of its doors open onto this square, and a third opens onto the passage that separates the basilica from the Cathedral, the two connected by an upper arch.
 This third door has a small barred window through which the interior and the illuminated statue of the Lady of the Forsaken can be seen when the basilica is closed.

-Nearby archaelogical excavations indicate that the area where the Basilica is located corresponds to the Roman forum of the city of Valencia.
+Nearby archaeological excavations indicate that the area where the Basilica is located corresponds to the Roman forum of the city of Valencia.
 In fact, several ashlars on the main façade of the Basilica contain tombstones and inscriptions from the Roman period.